 The CARS program, which ran through the end of August, provided a rebate of $3,500 to $4,500 per car for customers who traded in an older vehicle to lease or purchase a new and more fuel-efficient one.
 The program received applications for nearly 700,000 trade-ins worth $2.8 billion in rebates.
 The domestic auto industry also got a boost of $[XX] billion in TARP money for the Big Three automakers.
+[PA not Ford, right?]
 Overall, as auto sales have still remained depressed, about 300,000 jobs have been lost in the auto sector since the beginning of 2008.
+[KH: Again the “continuous decline from [May 2007] through mid 2009” meme is misleading.
+The graph on page 40 shows only slight declines through the end of 2008, followed by a steady decline through the first two-thirds of 2008, followed by a severe drop in late 2008 and early 2009.
+Recommendation: Modify the first two sentences to reflect these three stages of auto sales, consistent with my earlier comments.][KH: See my earlier comments about whether we’re going to discuss policy actions taken.
+If we are, then we should somewhere label CARS by its more popular name, “Cash for Clunkers.”
+In addition, this paragraph seems to be trying to imply that CARS helped the auto sector without explicitly stating that.
+I would guess that CARS was primarily a timing shift as one would expect, for instance from a temporary sales tax holiday.
+We should either say “We think CARS helped the auto sector,” or “We think CARS didn’t help the auto sector that much.”
+Or, if we don’t know, we should say something like “There is debate about whether CARS worked.
+Some argue X, while others argue Y.” Or we should just strike this paragraph to be consistent with not discussing policy actions taken during the crisis.
+Recommendations: (1) Make a high-level decision about whether the report will discuss policy actions taken.
+(2) If we do discuss policy actions, try to reach a conclusion about whether CARS helped the auto sector or just shifted the timing of cars sales.
+(3) If this paragraph stays, then add “Cash for Clunkers” somewhere so that people know what CARS is.]

+Student Loans BB [Has there been a decline in college enrollment or any other effects of thelimitations of lending?]

 [Will include a discussion on disruptions in the student loan market.]

 [Households have also cut back on investment in education.
 Discussion of crisis related issues in credit markets used to finance student loans: Private student loans, Sallie Mae student loans, college savings accounts.]
+[PA college savings accounts not used to finance loans – impact there was loss of asset value ]

 [Since the start of the recession, the crisis has dramatically limited the availability of home-equity loans and private student loans that families commonly use to finance college educations.]